Pingumaniac/DSL_and_MDE_in_Rust/README.md

 * For Chapter 4, exercises 4.48 to 4.50 and exercise 4.57 have been skipped.
 * For Chapter 5, exercise 5.8 to 5.15, 5.17 to 5.52 have been skipped.
 * For Chapter 6, exercises 6.3, and 6.6 to 6.22 have been skipped.
+* For Chapter 7, exercises 7.1 to 7.16 have been skipped.
+* For Chapter 8, exercises 8.1 to 8.3, and 8.5 to 8.20 have been skipped.
 * These exercises were unnecessary or too excessive for me to study Domain-Specific Languages and Model-Driven Engineering in depth.